-Return to Verbal Reasoning factor page.
+Return to References: Verbal Reasoning factor page.

 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Verbal Reasoning Assessment (Cain, Oakhill, Barnes, & Bryant, 2001): Students listen to a story and are asked questions that require integrating information from the knowledge base to accurately make inferences
+Verbal Reasoning Assessment: (Cain, Oakhill, Barnes, & Bryant, 2001): Students listen to a story and are asked questions that require integrating information from the knowledge base to accurately make inferences

 Inference Making Worksheets: Informal assessment activities